yawnoc/mahjong-scorer/README.md

 - The two blameless players each pay `<base>/2` to the winner.
 - The discarding (打出) player pays `<base>` to the winner.

 | `<base>` | Cantonese name | English translation | Blameless payment | Discarding payment |
 | - | - | - | - | - |
 | 0.5 | 二五雞 | two & five chicken | 0.25 | 0.5 |
 | 1 | 五一 | fives & ones | 0.5 | 1 |
 | 2 | 一二蚊 | one & two bucks | 1 | 2 |

+### Maximum faan

+Declared via `M=<faan>`.

+In the event of a false-win (詐糊), the player at fault pays out the maximum self-drawn (自摸) win amount to each other player.
+This is to discourage collusion and deliberate false-winning.

 [LICENSE]: LICENSE
 [base points]: #base-points
+[maximum faan]: #maximum-faan